 (D) A motion under this Rule 8(a)(2) must be filed with the circuit clerk and normally will be considered by a panel of the court.
 But in an exceptional case in which time requirements make that procedure impracticable, the motion may be made to and considered by a single judge.

-If a party gives security in the form of a bond or stipulation or other undertaking with one or more sureties, each surety submits to the jurisdiction of the district court and irrevocably appoints the district clerk as the surety's agent on whom any papers affecting the surety's liability on the bond or undertaking may be served.
-On motion, a surety's liability may be enforced in the district court without the necessity of an independent action.
-The motion and any notice that the district court prescribes may be served on the district clerk, who must promptly mail a copy to each surety whose address is known.
+If a party gives security with one or more security providers, each provider submits to the jurisdiction of the district court and irrevocably appoints the district clerk as its agent on whom any papers affecting its liability on the security may be served.
+On motion, a security provider’s liability may be enforced in the district court without the necessity of an independent action.
+The motion and any notice that the district court prescribes may be served on the district clerk, who must promptly send a copy to each security provider whose address is known.

 (c) Stay in a Criminal Case.